-It has below attributes.
+port has the following attributes.

 - port-count: By default, Hazelcast will try 100 ports to bind.
 Meaning that, if you set the value of port as 5701, as members are joining to the cluster, Hazelcast tries to find ports between 5701 and 5801.
 You can choose to change the port count in the cases like having large instances on a single machine or willing to have only a few ports to be assigned.
-The parameter port-count is used for this purpose, whose default value is 100. - auto-increment: According to the above example, Hazelcast will try to find free ports between 5781 and 5801.
+The parameter port-count is used for this purpose, whose default value is 100. - auto-increment: According to the above example, Hazelcast will try to find free ports between 5701 and 5801.
 Normally, you will not need to change this value, but it will come very handy when needed.
 You may also want to choose to use only one port.
-In that case, you can disable the auto-increment feature of port by setting its value as false.
+In that case, you can disable the auto-increment feature of port by setting auto-increment to false.